 What’s common here?

 Both parties rely on one other.
 For efficient operations, you need to ensure that vendors work at their best capacity and in complete harmony.
-(When I say vendor, I refer to the whole league of suppliers, merchants, driving partners, and more.)
+(When I say vendor, I refer to the whole league of suppliers, merchants, driving partners, delivery partners, and more.)

 Now, to have high-performing vendors in your company’s supply chain, you need to have a robust Vendor Onboarding process.

-Vendor Onboarding – A Step-by-Step Approach
+How to Onboard a New Vendor / Supplier – A Step-by-Step Approach

 For different kinds of Vendors, the onboarding process can be entirely different.
 However, there are some standard steps that are always involved.
 Let’s look at them.